tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 void
 never

 Let's go in order.
-Our first type "any" is actually pretty simple, it represents anything.
+Our first type `any` is actually pretty simple, it represents anything.
 This is the loosest type in TypeScript.
 JavaScript does not use types by itself, instead having TypeScript add types to it.
-So "any" is there to help transfer over code to types, but not force a type a be declared at the moment.
+So `any` is there to help transfer over code to types, but not force a type a be declared at the moment.
 This is typically looked down upon to use often, especially if you know a type beforehand.
 It is find to use this while you are learning though.
 In my opinion, just having exposure to the idea of types is going to put you way further ahead in the long run.
 Typescript also predicts types for you while you are using it, so it can actually help you learn types.

-Next is "void".
+Next is `void`.
 This type is actually in C as well.
 This type is related to functions, so we will see this again when we go into those.
 Mainly it involves the idea that nothing is generated to be given back to something that called a function to run.
 It is common that you use a function to get an answer or output of some kind, but some do things behind the scenes.
 This could be updating values, only going off for certain conditions, or providing output for logging or debugging purposes.
-The kind that do not provide an answer directly back are of type "void".
+The kind that do not provide an answer directly back are of type `void`.

-Finally we have "never".
+Finally we have `never`.
 This is an interesting type, but you likely will only see this in advanced use cases.
 It is not as general across languages like the other types.
 In practice it can be used to define behavior as never being able to occur, and this can be checked as a set of rules to check against when implemented correctly.